Meemkhaan/ColdevProLayer/README.md

 PHP/HTML code encryption 256 bits  (ECC).
 Include Very strong SHA256 personal keys.
 CRC integrity check.
 License is great: Free for commercial and non commercial use.
-(MIT) please support us (DONATE) Time expiry, the license can be set to expire of specific date or after specific time interval.
+(MIT) Time expiry, the license can be set to expire of specific date or after specific time interval.
 Usage Restricted to specific hardware, linked to hardware id.
 Usage Restricted to specific IP, linked to the PHP server IP.